 3.02 All players must rotate as per batting order. (e.g.) First batter in the line-up must sit out first, second batter sits out second, etc.

-3.05 Prior to the start of the game, the game may be called off by the umpire after consultation with both teams.
+3.05 Inclement Weather.
+Prior to the start of the game, the game may be called off due to weather by the umpire after consultation with both teams.
 In the case of a disagreement, the umpire will have the final decision.
 After the start of the game, the umpire may call off the game at his discretion.

 3.06 Protests must be registered with the umpire before the end of the game.
 All protests will be reviewed by the League Executive and their decision is final.

 3.07 A team must have a minimum of 7 players before a game may start.
-A 10 minute grace period is allowed, however, if the team does not have 7 players after the 10 minutes are up, the team shall forfeit the game.
+The team that is short will decide if they default the game or play shorthanded after picking up up to 2 umpires.
+You have to have 7 of your own players by the 4th inning or that team shall forfeit the game.

 3.08 Players arriving after the start of the game may enter at the bottom of the batting order, up to the end of the fourth inning.